craigmarshalldesign/testing-godot-1/documents/starter-list/SonderQuest-Starter-Weapons.md

 *   **Requirements:** None
 *   **Notes:**
     *   Used by Skeleton Warrior.
-    *   Tagged with Crush to support heavier-feeling impact without adding new systems.
+    *   Heavier-feeling impact without adding new systems.

 ### Daggers